Send the link below via email or IMCopy

 The basis for everything.

-This period marks the first time that Bosnia got to choose who its political masters were since the very beginning.
+This period marks the first time that Bosnia had a say in who its political masters were since 1463.

 Events of note include: further redistribution of land to the detriment of ethnic minorities, growing resentment toward Serbs and Croats, the rise of ethnic\religious\nationalist sentiment, the build-up toward the Second World War, and the rise of Tito.

 Post-war Bosnia was selected as a base for the development of the military defense industry.
 This contributed to a large concentration of arms and military personnel in Bosnia; a significant factor in the war that followed the break-up of Yugoslavia in the 1990s.
 However, for the most part the existence of Bosnia within Yugoslavia was a peaceful and very prosperous one, with high employment, a strong industrial and export oriented economy, a good education system and social and medical security for every citizen.
 Cooperation with world recognized brand names like Volkswagen from 1972, Coca Cola from 1975, Marlboro and Holiday Inn demonstrate the generally cosmopolitan nature of B+H at this time.
 To cap it all off the Olympic Winter Games were held in Sarajevo in 1984.

 Josip Broz Tito